mjzavar/trip-app/README.md

 To migrate and seed the database , enter the app container
 ```
-docker exec -it app bash
+docker exec -it trip-app bash
 ```

 And run this command